Tigard Wallpaper Removal

 Before you begin the actual wallpaper removal process, remember to turn off the electricity in your house.
 This must be done first of all in order to safely remove wallpaper from walls that have power outlets and light switches, and even a small suburban Tigard home has more than a few of those installed.
 It is therefore recommended to remove wallpaper only during the daytime when sunlight will be able to help you.

 The next thing to do is to cover exposed surfaces on floors and furniture with used sheets or plastic drop cloths.
 Wallpaper has a nasty tendency to stick to anything it will fall on, even after it has spent a long time on a hard wall.
-If you don't have the time to temporarily relocate all your furniture so that these will be spared that unfortunate fate, simply cover these with drop cloths or any other protective material.
+If you don't have the time to temporarily relocate all your furniture so that these will be spared that unfortunate fate, simply covers these with drop cloths or any other protective material.

 Take off the switch and outlet covers using the screwdriver and temporarily put them aside.
 Find any loose portion of wallpaper or use the scraping tool if there are no loose portions.
 Grab a portion of the wallpaper, even something big enough for you to hold between your fingers, and slowly and carefully peel it off the wall.
 Even after you have already removed much of the paper from the wall, the backing will still remain.